thees-k/GPT-Agent-Prototype/README.md

 ## Example Output

-Example interactions are included in the repository as `example output 1.txt` and `example output 2.txt`.
+Example interactions are included in the repository as `example output 1.txt`.

 ## Project Structure